jimmelman/markdown-cv/index.md

 Joined as a senior Analyst/Programmer on the Superpartners R2 core registry.
 (Oracle , PL/SQL, Pro*C)

-Moved to the transition team in 2013 as a data engineer.
+Moved to the transition team in 2013 as a data engineer when Link Group acquired Superpatners.

 Designed/developed/optimised data transformation pipelines for largest data migration project in Australian Superannuation history.
 (5 million+ members and $2 billion+ in assets)